stephane-caron/awesome-open-source-robots/CONTRIBUTING.md

 All the software necessary to make the robot move should be available under a permissive or copyleft software license.

+## Submitting a PR

-Chime in with a [new robot proposal](https://github.com/stephane-caron/awesome-open-source-robots/issues/new?template=new_robot_template.md) if you check all these points!
+Chime in with a [pull request](https://github.com/stephane-caron/awesome-open-source-robots/compare) if you check all these points!

+* Hardware build and motion control software are open (see above)
+* Use SPDX identifiers for hardware and software licenses
+* Link to a project page in the first column, if there is one
+* Link to build instructions in the Hardware column, if possible
+* Link to the motion control Software in the corresponding column